Catch weight product processing with warehouse management

 - Catch weight products can't be used together with the functionality for capturing serial numbers.
 Therefore, products can't be transferred from a "blank" to a serial number as part of the picking/packing process.

 - Catch weight products can't be used together with the functionality for registering serials before consumption.

 - Catch weight products that are variant-enabled can't be used together with the functionality for converting variant units of measure.

-- Catch weight products can't be marked as a retail "product kit."
+- Catch weight products can't be marked as a commerce "product kit."

 - Catch weight products can be used only with a unit sequence group that has catch weight handling units, and that has the catch weight unit as the lowest sequence.